google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 ## Extension Types    {#extension_types}

-IANA is asked to establish a registry of `ExtensionType` values, named "CT Extension Types", that initially consists of:
+IANA is asked to establish a registry of `ExtensionType` values, named "CT Log Artifact ExtensionTypes", that initially consists of:

 |-----------------+------------+-----+------------------------------------------|
 | Value           | Extension  | Use | Reference / Assignment Policy            |